-Stewed raspberry, with plum, cranberry and hints of forest floor on the nose.
-Concentrated and complex, yet medium bodied and smooth.
-Plum continues on the palate, revealing blackberry, stewed strawberry, and red apple skin.
-Finishes long, dry and elegant.
+Tasting Notes: Stewed raspberry with plum, cranberry, and hints of forest floor on the nose.
+Plum, blackberry, stewed strawberry, and red apple skins on the palate.
+Long, dry finish.

 Pairings: Lamb Kofta Kebob